 BanjoTeacher.com sells Remo banjo heads, banjo replacement heads, banjo tools and banjo wrenches in all sizes for tightening a banjo head.
-See lesson from Ross on how to tighten your banjo head.
+Click to see a short Video Lesson from Ross on How to tighten a banjo head.

 Banjo Tools for tightening a banjo head.
 We have banjo head keys and drum keys to tighten the head on your banjo.
 Including all the common sizes like 1/4 5/16 for 5-string, 6-string or 4-string banjos and smaller sizes for beginner banjos too.
 We even offer a two way and a three way banjo head wrench.